-- This sample plan assumes that you are eligible to go directly into MA 160/MA 165. - What's shown here is a "fast-track" schedule.
+- What's shown here is a "fast-track" schedule.
 Be aware that you also have the option of completing the Liberal Studies major over a four-year period, with a fifth year reserved for your teaching credential. - Acceptance into Westmont does not automatically entitle you to admission into the Credential Program.
 In order to enter the Credential Program, you will need to apply separately during your final year of regular study.
 Among other conditions, you will need to have earned a 2.75 GPA and a passing score on the CSET.
 See college catalog for details on admission to the program. - Students who choose not to complete the teacher preparation program as part of their four-year program, or who have not been admitted to the credential program, will replace the education courses above with elective units. - Two semesters shown in the sample four-year course sequence consist of schedules exceeding the regular limit of 18 units.
 Not all students are eligible to exceed this limit. - Based on the "fast-track" schedule above, you would need to take a minimum of 2 elective units in May Term or summer school, or bring into Westmont 2 units of AP unit. - Students who choose the fast-track option must complete all requirements for graduation by December of their Senior year to qualify for the tuition discount the semester of student teaching.
 It is not possible to complete the Liberal Studies major in December with "deficient" units.